-“Experiencing the Modernist Storymind: A Cognitive Reading of Narrative Space.”
-Modernism and the Question of Close Reading.
+"Experiencing the Modernist Storymind: A Cognitive Reading of Narrative Space."
+Modernism and Close Reading.
 Ed.
-Jim Hansen and David James.
-Oxford: Oxford UP. (forthcoming).
+David James.
+Oxford: Oxford UP, 2020.
+208-227.

 "Distributed Cognition, Porous Qualia, and Modernist Narrative."
 Distributed Cognition from Victorian Culture to Modernism.
 Ed.
 Miranda Anderson, Peter Garratt, and Mark Sprevak.
 Vol. 4 of The History of Distributed Cognition.
-Edinburgh: Edinburgh University Press (forthcoming,).
+Edinburgh: Edinburgh UP, 2020.
+189-208.

-“Virginia Woolf and Cohabiting Communities.”
+"Virginia Woolf and Cohabiting Communities."
 Modernist Communities.
 Ed.
 Caroline Pollentier and Sarah Wilson.
-Gainesville: U of Florida P (forthcoming).
+Gainesville: U of Florida P, 2019.
+89-105

 Crossing the Victorian/Modernist Divide: From Multiple Histories to Flexible Futures.”
 Beyond the Victorian/Modernist Divide: Remapping the Turn-of-the-Century Break in Literature, Culture, and the Visual Arts.
 Ed.
 Anne-Florence Gillard-Estrada and Anne Levita.
 New York: Routledge, 2018.
 21-39.